Understanding Industry 4.0 and Digital Trends Driving Industry 4.0 Revolution

 1st Industrial Revolution – Using Steam powered engines to drive production in factories.
 Basically, Conceptualization and Development of Machines which can be run by steam power and produce goods.

 2nd Industrial Revolution – Using Electricity for Mass Production, Making Machines more Efficient in Production and Energy Consumption.

-4th Industrial Revolution – Using Cyber Physical Systems to allow machines to communicate with each other and with humans.
+4th Industrial Revolution – Using Cyber-Physical Systems to allow machines to communicate with each other and with humans.

 As per Hermann, Pentek, Otto, 2016: Design Principles for Industrie 4.0 Scenarios,

-Interconnection – Easy data flow between physical and virtual systems or A connected value chain from the origin of the raw material to digital supply chain and everything in between.
+Interconnection – Easy data flow between physical and virtual systems or A connected value chain from the origin of the raw material to the digital supply chain and everything in between.

 Information Transparency – Transparent Systems provide accurate data for the stakeholders to make decisions.

 Technical Assistance – Helping Humans with tasks through data gathered by the interconnected systems to make decisions much faster or cognitive Intelligence providing decision making to machines